ministryofjustice/modernisation-platform-configuration-management/ansible/roles/users-and-groups/README.md

 ## Regular Users

+Only use this if the standard ssm-user will not suffice, e.g. users require their own home directory or to use ssh over ssm.

 Users should add their ssh public keys to the relevant business unit vars file, e.g.
 Also assign a unique UID for consistency across servers.
 Suggest the username is set to the user's GitHub id.